Skip to content

 Score Explanation

 Pay.com scores best on Tech & Integration (the plugins make it easy to bolt onto a WooCommerce or BigCommerce site) and worst on iGaming Fit (zero of the markers iGaming operators actually need: no MGA, UKGC, Isle of Man, or Curacao license; no SoftSwiss or EveryMatrix integration; no public gambling clients; no responsible-gaming features).
-The User Trust score is mathematically 3.6 but the sample is 14 reviews with multiple unrelated entries — read that as 'not enough data.'
-Geographic Coverage scores moderate because the platform genuinely operates in three big regions through partner banks, but it isn't a 200-country processor.
+The User Trust score is mathematically 3.6 but the sample is 14 reviews with multiple unrelated entries, so read that as 'not enough data.'
+Geographic Coverage scores moderate because the platform really does operate in three big regions through partner banks, but it isn't a 200-country processor.
 Pricing scores middle: the 2.9% + $0.29 flat rate is fair for SMB eCommerce and uncompetitive for high-volume iGaming, which is where rates closer to 1.5-2.5% become standard.

 Who Is Pay.com Best For?